 The Main Intelligence Directorate assumes that the enemy’s tactics and approach when shelling energy will depend on how correctly he identifies the objects that are critical to us.
 This can be as many as 1-3 hits aimed at one object to completely destroy it.
 So is a massive strike with different types of weapons - drones and missiles.

-“However, such massive shelling as happened last October, November, December, when they fired 70-100 missiles at the same time, most likely, will no longer happen.
+“However, such massive attacks as happened last October, November, December, when they fired 70-100 missiles at the same time, most likely, will no longer happen.
 The Russians realize that they may not achieve their goal, but will only deplete their reserves, as happened last year,” Skibitsky added.

-Another probable shelling scheme could be a combined salvo - the launch of 10-30 different missiles plus a significantly larger number of suicide bombers.
+Another probable shelling pattern could be a combined salvo - the launch of 10-30 different missiles plus a significantly larger number of suicide bombers.
 One of the attacks that the enemy launched in August shows that such tactics, unfortunately, allow some enemy targets to bypass our air defenses.
 Last season, substations, a critical element of the power grid, suffered the most from drones.
 The speaker of the Air Force Command, Colonel Yuri Ignat, also believes that in the event of shelling of the energy sector, the enemy will focus on the “martyrs.”

 The aggressor has already begun working to establish a powerful production of such drones.
 In June, the White House announced that, with the help of Iran, Russia wants to build a plant in Tatarstan to produce suicide bombs, which should be operational early next year.
 However, according to our military intelligence, Moscow is already using kamikaze drones assembled in Russia against Ukraine.